 The UNSW Australia, School of Civil and Environmental Engineering’s dedicated transport group, rCITI, has a worldwide reputation in the field of transportation and I am fortunate to be given the opportunity to study here among excellent, like-minded peers with the support of passionate academics.

-Since my PhD graduation in 2017, I have been working with Prof Vinayak Dixit, A/Prof Taha Hossein Rashidi, Dr David Rey and Dr Hanna Grzybowska on the rCITI/ OzHarvest project (which was funded by an Australian Research Council Linkage grant) was to develop a multi-objective dynamic vehicle routing algorithm that would help OzHarvest pick up and deliver the largest amount of food, to the most appropriate location, with minimal wastage, in the most timely, equitable and cost-effective manner.
+Divya's rCITI/ OzHarvest project with Prof Vinayak Dixit, A/Prof Taha Hossein Rashidi, Dr David Rey and Dr Hanna Grzybowska was funded by an Australian Research Council Linkage grant aim was to develop a multi-objective dynamic vehicle routing algorithm that would help OzHarvest pick up and deliver the largest amount of food, to the most appropriate location, with minimal wastage, in the most timely, equitable and cost-effective manner.

 With so many variables to consider it was a complex challenge for the rCITI team.
 The multi-objective model aimed to combine fairness in allocation and cost-effective routing without imposing restrictions on donor and welfare agencies.
 The team’s final route update approach was computationally efficient and provided a lower route cost, a minimum wastage of perishable products and a reasonable fairness in allocation.